 Some of the in-app purchases were as expensive as $99.

 When you think about it, how bad does an officially-licensed Star Wars game have to be for it to not be successful?
 Oh wait, EA can probably answer that for us.

-Meanwhile, you can pay a flat fee of $10 to play the greatest Star Wars game ever made on your smartphone right now: Star Wars: Knights of the Old Republic.
+Meanwhile, you can pay a flat fee of $10 to play the greatest Star Wars game ever made on your smartphone right now: Star Wars: Knights of the New Republic.
 Click below to play.